 To make quarterly payments, use the estimated tax worksheet found on IRS Form 1040-ES (be sure to have your prior year’s annual tax return handy, as you’ll need it to fill out this form).
 This worksheet has step-by-step instructions to determine and pay your quarterly payments, including the amount due on each date and a space to keep track of each payment’s date and confirmation number (check, debit or credit card).
 See the Estimated Taxes page and Self-Employment Tax page for more information.

-Your annual return is then used to report the total income or loss from your business and the SE and income taxes you paid during the year.
+Your annual return is then used to report the total income or loss from your business, along with the SE and income taxes you paid during the year.
 When it comes time to file your annual return on July 15, use Schedule C to report your income, and Schedule SE to report your Social Security and Medicare taxes.
 Follow these instructions for the Schedule C and instructions for the Schedule SE for step-by-step guides to filling out these forms from the IRS.

 Take Advantage of Deductions